Assistant Professor of Mass Communications

-Mohammed Al-Azdee is an assistant professor of mass communication.
+Mohammed Al-Azdee is an associate professor of mass communication.
 Born and raised in Iraq, he did his undergraduate studies in Mechanical Engineering at the University of Baghdad.
 During the Iraq War, Dr. Al-Azdee served as an embedded reporter for both USA Today and for Newsweek.

 Dr. Al-Azdee’s achievements in journalism led him to the United States as a Fulbright scholar where he earned his MA from the Indiana University (IU) School of Journalism–Bloomington in 2008.
 The same year, the same school granted him a scholarship to enroll in the doctoral program.
 He earned his PhD in 2012 and started working for the University of Bridgeport.

 As a communication scholar, Dr. Al-Azdee’s research focus is the intersection amongst media, politics, and religion.
 His findings have been presented at varied academic conferences in the United States, and he has been a recipient of awards from the Association for Education in Journalism and Mass Communication (AEJMC), the International Communication Association (ICA), the Center for the Study of the Middle East, and the United States Department of State.